An adaptive scalable fully implicit algorithm based on stabilized finite element for reduced visco-resistive MHD: Numerical results

 { [2]{\trimFig{#1}{#2}{.0}{.0}{.4}{.4}} [2]{\trimwb{#1}{#2}{.16}{.2}{0}{.05}}

 }

-The solution of the above run of the first reconnection peak time is presented in Figure~\ref{fig:ic1e-5full}.
+The solution of the above run at the first reconnection peak time is presented in Figure~\ref{fig:ic1e-5full}.
 With a Lundquist number of $10^{5}$, the structure still follows the current sheet in the Sweet-Parker model.
-The current sheet is found to be well resolved and the largest value in the current sheet is about 700.
+The current sheet is found to be well resolved and the largest current density in the current sheet is about 700.
 The largest speed in the top and bottom jet regions of the current sheet is about 0.58.
 The aspect ratio of this peak current sheet is about 70.
-The plasmoid is not observed in the entire simulation since the aspect ratio is not large enough.
-(The plasmoid will appear for aspect ratios greater than 100~\cite{biskamp1996magnetic}).
+Plasmoids are not observed in the entire simulation since the aspect ratio is not large enough.
+(Plasmoids will appear for aspect ratios greater than 100~\cite{biskamp1996magnetic}).

 {Figure~\ref{fig:ic1e-5full} also illustrates the importance of including the stabilization terms in the physics-based preconditioners for these strongly hyperbolic operators.} The stabilization terms are needed for two reasons.
 The obvious one is inversion of the advection-diffusion operator $\Ac_{\nu}+\tau_\nu T$ in the preconditioner.
 Without the SUPG term, the scheme becomes unstable and the inversion of the operator $\Ac_{\nu}$ through AMG will fail.
 The second subtle reason is the inversion of the Schur complement $ \Sc = \Ac_{\eta} + \tau_\eta S - N_{\Bv_0} \Dc_{\nu}^{-1} N_{\Bv_0}$.
 We note that around the jet region the magnetic-field strength is very small.
-Therefore, the Schur complement has the same property as the advection-diffusion operator $\Ac_{\nu}$, i.e., the diffusion with the extra Alfven wave parabolic operator is dominated by the strong advective term.
+Therefore, the Schur complement is dominated by the advection-diffusion operator $\Ac_{\eta}$, which is dominated by the strong advective term.

 { [2]{\trimFig{#1}{#2}{.3}{.3}{.52}{.52}} [2]{\trimFig{#1}{#2}{.3}{.3}{.0}{.0}} [2]{\trimFig{#1}{#2}{.4}{.2}{.0}{.0}} [2]{\trimFig{#1}{#2}{1}{1}{.0}{.0}}

 }